-- In accordance with the interim schemes adopted by the Organization, the Administration may, at the request of the shipowner, use the gross tonnage determined in accordance with national rules prior to the coming into force of the 1969 Tonnage Convention, for the following ships: - .1 for the purpose of SOLAS: - .1 ships the keels of which were laid before 1 January 1986; - .2 in respect of SOLAS regulation IV/3, ships the keels of which were laid on or after 1 January 1986 but before 18 July 1994; and - .3 cargo ships of less than 1,600 tons gross tonnage (as determined under the national tonnage rules) the keels of which were laid on or after 1 January 1986 but before 18 July 1994; - .2 for the purpose of STCW, ships falling under the categories of paragraphs 2.1.1 and 2.1.3 above, except that for the purpose of 1995 amendments to STCW the interim scheme does not apply (see regulation I/15.3 of the 1995 STCW amendments); and - .3 for the purpose of MARPOL ships of less than 400 tons gross tonnage (as determined under the national tonnage rules) the keel of which were laid before 18 July 1994. - For ships to which the above interim schemes apply, a statement to the effect that the gross tonnage has been measured in accordance with the national tonnage rules should be included in the "REMARKS" column of the International Tonnage Certificate (1969) and in the footnote to the figure of the gross tonnage in the relevant SOLAS, MARPOL and STCW certificates.
+- 2 In accordance with the interim schemes adopted by the Organization,\ the Administration may, at the request of the shipowner, use the gross tonnage determined in accordance with national rules prior to the coming into force of the 1969 Tonnage Convention, for the following ships: - .1 for the purpose of SOLAS: - .1 ships the keels of which were laid before 1 January 1986; - .2 in respect of SOLAS regulation IV/3, ships the keels of which were laid on or after 1 January 1986 but before 18 July 1994; and - .3 cargo ships of less than 1,600 tons gross tonnage (as determined under the national tonnage rules) the keels of which were laid on or after 1 January 1986 but before 18 July 1994; and - .2 for the purpose of MARPOL, ships of less than 400 tons gross tonnage (as determined under the national tonnage rules) the keels of which were laid before 18 July 1994. - For ships to which the above interim schemes apply, a statement to the effect that the gross tonnage has been measured in accordance with the national tonnage rules should be included in the "REMARKS" column of the International Tonnage Certificate (1969) and in the footnote to the figure of the gross tonnage in the relevant SOLAS and MARPOL certificates. - The PSCO should take the following actions as appropriate when deficiencies are found in relation to the 1969 Tonnage Convention: - .1 if a ship does not hold a valid International Tonnage Certificate (1969), the ship loses all privileges of the 1969 Tonnage Convention, and the flag State should be informed without delay; - .2 if the required remarks and footnote are not included in the relevant certificates on ships to which the interim schemes apply, this deficiency should be notified to the master: and